micromagnetics/magnum.fe/_sources/getting_started.txt

   llg = LLGAlougesProject([
       ExternalField((-24.6e-3/Constants.mu0, +4.3e-3/Constants.mu0, 0.0)),
+      ExchangeField(),
       DemagField("FK")
-  ], scale = 1e-9)
+  ])

 The time loop for the solution of the LLG has to be programmed explicitly by now.
 Also the logging of the averaged magnetization is realized directly in Python.
+Note that an LLG step can either be performed by calling :code:`step` on the :class:`llg` object as is done for the relaxation process, or by calling :code:`step` on the :class:`state` object.
+In contrast to the first method, the latter method increases the time variable :class:`t` of the state.

 .. code:: python